tomas-fryza/avr-course/Labs/08-i2c/README.md

 ### Version: SimulIDE

-In the SimulIDE application, use the circuits: I2C Ram (**Components > Logic > Memory > I2C Ram**), I2C to Parallel (**Components > Logic > Converters > I2C to Parallel**) and create the connection according to the following figure.
-Also, change **Control Code** property of all devices.
+In the SimulIDE application, use the following components: I2C Ram (**Components > Logic > Memory > I2C Ram**), I2C to Parallel (**Components > Logic > Converters > I2C to Parallel**) and create a connection according to the following figure.
+Also, change **Control Code** property of all I2C devices.
 These codes represent the I2C addresses of the slave circuits.
 Pins A2, A1, A0 allow you to specify part of the device address.
 Thus, up to 8 (2^3 = 8) identical devices can be connected and it will be possible to distinguish them.
 External pull-up resistors on SDA and SCL signals must be used for correct simulation.

 ![I2C scanner circuit](Images/screenshot_simulide_i2c_scan.png)